Friday, July 29, 2016

 Day one - Danae Brissonnet

-Eventually we both realized that we had English in common, and communicating became a whole lot simpler.
+Eventually, we both realised that we had English in common, and communicating became a whole lot simpler.

 Danae Brissonnet - egg carton palette

-The original plan included decorating the bland exterior of the Casa de Cultura in centro, but when Danae Brissonnet examined the wall, she realized the surface was much too rough for her painting.
+The original plan included decorating the bland exterior of the Casa de Cultura in Centro, but when Danae Brissonnet examined the wall, she realised the surface was much too rough for her painting.
 Too bad for the Casa de Cultura, but very fortunate for the Aguakan facility.

 How did this all come about?
-Well, as we understand it, Pangeaseed is the parent organization promoting the idea in various locations around the world.
-The local feet-on-the-street coordinators, such as Carolina Marin, are associated with an organization called Visual Junkies.
-These are the folks who organize local sponsors, which walls can be painted, and accommodations.
+Well, as we understand it, Pangeaseed is the parent organisation promoting the idea in various locations around the world.
+The local feet-on-the-street coordinators, such as Carolina Marin, are associated with Visual Junkies.
+These are the folks who organise local sponsors, which walls can be painted, and accommodations.

-Rooster’s Café and the sister restaurant of Bertha’s has helped out with breakfasts, delicious coffee, and a wind up evening meal.
-The municipality of Isla Mujeres arranged the walls to be painted, and meals at Pelayos Restaurante on Medina Rueda.
-Made in nearby Merida, Maya Solar supplied bio degradable sunscreen and insect repellent suitable for use when the group members ventured out to swim with the Whale Sharks and rays.
+Rooster’s Café and the sister restaurant of Bertha’s have helped out with breakfasts, delicious coffee, and a wind-down evening meal.
+The municipality of Isla Mujeres arranged for the walls to be painted and meals at Pelayos Restaurante on Medina Rueda.
+Made in nearby Merida, Maya Solar supplied biodegradable sunscreen and insect repellent suitable for use when the group members ventured out to swim with the Whale Sharks and rays.
 OSEL paints have supplied materials for the artists.

 Friday, July 15, 2016